PennLINC/aslprep/docs/outputs.rst

 Confounds
 ---------
 The :abbr:`ASL (arterial spin labelling)` signal measures cerebral blood flow (CBF) and noise.
-ASL, like BOLD fMRI, is subjected to artifacts induced by head motion (spin history effects).
+ASL, like asl fMRI, is subjected to artifacts induced by head motion (spin history effects).
 These artifacts introduce noise, which corrupts the measurement and cannot be corrected by simple realignment.
 However, the calculation of CBF from ASL data involves subtracting subsequently acquired volumes.
 Thus, head motion over two frames contribute artifactual signal which exacerbates the confound.